AJGreaves/picflip/testing.md

         - Confirmed that the turns counter in the game is also reset to 0.
         - Confirmed that even when an odd number of cards are face up, when the reset button is clicked the turns counter is reset to 0.
         - Played the game again to confirm that the cards had been shuffled.
-        - Played the game so I had some high scores, pressed the reset button and confirmed that the high scores were not effected.
+        - Played the game so I had some high scores, pressed the reset button and confirmed that the high scores were not affected.
     6. Info button
         - Pressed the info button and confirmed that the info modal was launched correctly.
 3. Turns counter